expobrain/komposer/docs/usage/cli_arguments.md

 Path to the file which contains the configuration fragment for the `spec.tls` section of an Ingress Kubernetes resource.

+### --ingress-domain

+The top level domain to be used in the ingress' hosts section of the Kubernetes resource.

 ### --deployment-annotations-file

 File containing the annotations to be added to the Kuberneted Deployment resource.